 - The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment includes the pads of the chip, particularly the contacted RES, I/O, CLK lines and supply lines VCC and GND.
-The communication meets ISO 7816/ETSI/EMV standards. - The data-oriented I/O interface of the TOE is represented by the I/O pad. - The interface to the firmware consists of special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is covered by the RMS routines and by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry). - The interface to the RSA calculations is defined by the RSA library - The interface to the EC calculations is defined by the EC library - The interface to the Toolbox basic arithmetic functions is defined by the Toolbox library.
+The communication meets ISO 7816/ETSI/EMV standards. - The RF interface (radio frequency power and signal interface) enables contactless communication between a PICC (proximity integration chip card) and a PCD reader/writer (proximity coupling device).
+Power supply is received and data are received or transmitted by an antenna which consists of a coil with a few turns directly connected to the IC. - The data-oriented I/O interface of the TOE is represented by the I/O pad. - The interface to the firmware consists of special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is covered by the RMS routines and by the instruction set of the TOE.